RaySYZhang/EnDeep4mC/README.md

 ## feature_engineering
 The feature engineering module, which can be transferred to the feature selection & encoding process of other deep learning models.
-- fea_index.py: Performance quantification functions for 14 features across 6 species.
+- fea_index.py: Performance quantification script for different feature encoding methods across species.
-- fea_index_extra.py: Performance quantification functions for 14 features across 10 supplementary species.
-- feature_selection.py: Feature selection support functions (6 species).
+- feature_selection.py: Feature selection support script.
-- feature_selection_extra.py: Feature selection support functions (10 supplementary species).
-- ifs_on_base_models.py: Species-model joint incremental feature selection function (6 species).
+- ifs_on_base_models.py: Species-model joint incremental feature selection script.
-- ifs_on_base_models_extra.py: Species-model joint incremental feature selection function (10 supplementary species).
 - fea_index: Stores the results of running fea_index.py.
-- fea_index_extra_species: Stores the results of running fea_index_extra.py.
 - ifs_result: Stores the results of running ifs_on_base_models.py.
-- ifs_result_extra_species: Stores the results of running ifs_on_base_models_extra.py.

 ## fs
 Contains detailed definitions of several feature encoding methods from the biological tool iLearn.
-We mainly referenced the definitions of 14 candidate feature encoding methods from the open-source code of EnDeep4mC mentioned above.
+We mainly referenced the definitions of 14 candidate feature encoding methods from the open-source codes of EpiTEAmDNA.

-## log
+## logs
-Log files of main experiments.
+Logs files of main experiments.

 ## models
 Definitions of the deep learning models proposed in this study.
-- deep_models: Contains definitions of 3 deep learning base classifiers.
+- deep_models: Contains definitions of 3 deep learning base classifiers (CNN, Bi-LSTM and Transformer).
-- pretrain_ensemble_model_5cv: Definitions and pre-training scripts for stacked ensemble models (5-fold cross-validation).
-- pretrain_ensemble_model_indiv: Definitions and pre-training scripts for stacked ensemble models (independent test set validation).
+- EnDeep4mC_5cv.py: Definitions of our proposed EnDeep4mC model.

 ## prepare
-Definitions for pre-training base models.
-The files prepare_dl.py and prepare_ml.py are from the open-source code of the EnDeep4mC work.
-We referenced the data processing functions for DNA sequences.
+The files prepare_dl.py and prepare_ml.py are from the open-source codes of EpiTEAmDNA.
+We referenced the data processing scripts for DNA sequences.
-- prepare_dl.py: A configuration file related to deep learning in the EnDeep4mC project.
-This experiment mainly uses some of its data processing functions.
+- prepare_dl.py: Configuration file related to deep learning in DNA 4mC prediction.
-- prepare_ml.py: A configuration file related to machine learning in the EnDeep4mC project.
-This experiment mainly uses some of its data processing functions.
+- prepare_ml.py: Configuration file related to machine learning in DNA 4mC prediction.

+## pretrain
-- pretrain_base_models_5cv: Pre-training scripts for base models with dynamic feature selection strategies across 6 species (5-fold cross-validation).
+- pretrain_base_models_5cv: Pre-training scripts for models with dynamic feature selection strategies(5-fold cross-validation).
-- pretrain_base_models_indiv: Pre-training scripts for base models with dynamic feature selection strategies across 6 species (independent test set validation).
+- pretrain_base_models_indiv: Pre-training scripts for models with dynamic feature selection strategies(independent test set validation).

 ## pretrained_models
-Stores pre-trained models (.h5) from the prepare and models modules.
+Stores pre-trained models (.h5 for base models and .pkl for ensemble) from the training scripts.
 - 5cv: Stores all pre-trained models using 5-fold cross-validation.
 - indiv: Stores all pre-trained models using independent test set validation.